 The 1SL generation process generates 1SL messages that pass transparently through MIPs and are received and processed by the 1SL reception process in MEPs.

-Figure 8-92 shows the different processes inside MEPs and MIPs that are involved in the proactive one-way synthetic loss measurement protocol.
+Figure 8-92 shows the different processes inside MEPs and MIPs that are involved in the proactive dual-ended synthetic loss measurement protocol.

-Figure 8-92 – Overview of processes involved with proactive one-way synthetic loss measurement
+Figure 8-92 – Overview of processes involved with proactive dual-ended synthetic loss measurement

 The MEP proactive-OAM source insertion process is defined in clause 9.2.1.1, the MEP proactive OAM sink extraction process in clause 9.2.1.2, and the MIP on-demand OAM sink extraction process in clause 9.2.2.2.